 The study of the visual arts is an important component of a liberal arts education.
 The study of art helps to develop abilities for skillful creative applications, the growth of imagination, and an insight into human cultural relationships.

-The Art Department of the University of Hawaiʻi at Hilo (UH Hilo) provides an environment that supports scholarship and studio instruction in a range of visual art disciplines offered in an intimate shared campus setting.
+The Red Group collaboration The Art Department of the University of Hawaiʻi at Hilo (UH Hilo) provides an environment that supports scholarship and studio instruction in a range of visual art disciplines offered in an intimate shared campus setting.

 The uniquely situated arrangement provides tradition training in drawing, two and three dimensional design, painting, intaglio and lithographic printmaking process is conducted in an environment that embraces Eastern and Western perspectives within a Pan-Pacific context.